jhrcook/jhrcook-website/content/hobbies/reading/2026/index.md

 **Currently reading:**

-1. *Schindler's List* by Thomas Keneally
+1. *The Double Helix* by James Watson